15 Fun Pandas Facts You Didn't Know (Will Impress You)

 When we think of giant pandas, we think of lovely black and white bears.
 They are cute and have many fans all over the world.
 But do you really know pandas?
 The following are 15 interesting giant panda facts to help you know more about them.

-1. A panda year is equivalent to three human years.
+A panda's year is equivalent to about three human years in terms of life expectancy.

-A panda year is equivalent to about three human years in terms of life expectancy.
-Giant pandas live 18–20 years in the wild and 25 to 30 years in captivity.
 The world's oldest giant panda was Xinxing ('New Star') in Chongqing Zoo at 38 years old and four months (1982–2020).
 That's the equivalent of 115 human years.

-2. Pandas have 6 "fingers"!
+2. Pandas Have 6 "Fingers"!

 A panda's 6th "finger" is like a human thumb.
 It has the same function as a thumb, but it is actually an unusual wrist bone or opposable paw heel with strong muscles but no movable joints, which allows it to grasp food.